 What skills do I need to be a Community Teacher of Abused Women in the Philippines?

 This project is only open to females as the centre is a female-only environment.
 Experience of working with vulnerable women, women’s groups and/or criminal justice is a plus.
 Counsellors are highly sought.
 Those who are really interested, but do not have any formal qualifications, will be assessed on a case-by-case basis, which will involve providing your CV/resume and possibly an interview.
 Volunteers must be well motivated and able to show initiative; as some of the time they will be working independently.
 Volunteers must also be flexible and able to deal with tough situations, including lack of electricity at the centre.

 You will be asked to send your CV/resume before being accepted onto this project.
-A blood test, urine analysis and chest x-ray are mandatory.

 WHY JOIN THE PROJECT

 To help enrich and empower the lives of vulnerable women

 To teach specialist skills and encourage women to be independent